f4exb/sdrangel-docker/wsjtx/readme.md

 <h2>Build image</h2>

-A `wsjtx/bionic:libfaketime` image is created by running `./build.sh`
+Use the `./build.sh` script to build the WSJT-X with libfaketime Docker image.
+You can specify the WSJT-X version with the `-t` option (default `2.1.2`).
+With the default WSJT-X version a `wsjtx/bionic:v2.1.2` image is created.

 <h2>Run image</h2>

-The `run.sh` script can be used.
+The `run.sh` script can be used to run the WSJT-X image in a Docker container.

 `xhost` utility should be installed in your system.

-A `WSJT-X.ini` file is created in your home directory that will allow settings to be persistent.
+A `WSJT-X.ini` file is created in the `.config` folder in your home directory that will allow settings to be persistent.
 It is mapped to `/home/wsjtx/.config/WSJT-X.ini` in the container.

 You can use the following options:

-  - `-t version`: image version if different from `libfaketime`
+  - `-t version`: image version if different from `latest`
-  - `-d delay`: delay in seconds (defaut `4`)
+  - `-d delay`: delay in seconds (defaut `2`)

+Note that the default image version is `latest`.
+It is the responsibility of the user to tag the desired image version to version `latest`.
+This makes it easy to switch from one version to the other in case of trouble.